 Data-driven innovations and the use of new technologies are bringing advances in teaching and learning but area also generating concerns about how student data is collected and used.
 FPF has produced a legal and policy analysis of benefits and risks of technology and data in schools, and is working with stakeholders on efforts to ensure responsible practices.

 Our Key Education Projects include:

 A compilation of education privacy resources and tools with sections aimed at parents/students, schools, service providers and policymakers.
-We are aggregating many of the resources already made available by the Department of Education, as well as other organizations such as DQC, COSN, COSA, Fordham, Berkman, and SIIA.
-We are creating resources where there are gaps.
+We have aggregated many of the resources already made available by the Department of Education, as well as other organizations such as DQC, COSN, COSA, Fordham, Berkman, and SIIA.
+We continue to create resources where there are gaps.
 Contact us to get involved.

 Quick Tips for Education Service Providers

 Small players continue to trip up on obvious issues, so we have gathered and summarized top tips for them…do not say you can update your policy at any time, do not disavow responsibility for third party cookies, etc. Visit the “Education Service Providers” section of FERPA|SHERPA.